LC/MS/MS Method Package for Short Chain Fatty Acids

 MRM Transition Settings

-Selectivity is enhanced by identifying characteristic product ions for 3-nitrophenylhydrazine derivatives.
-Some organic acids have a carbonyl group derived from ketones, so 3-nitrophenylhydrazine derivatives that reacted with carboxylic acid and the carbonyl group are targeted for MRM transition.
+When making MRM transition settings, selectivity can be enhanced by specifying characteristic product ions for 3-nitrophenylhydrazine derivatives.
+Note that some organic acids have a carbonyl group derived from ketones, so 3-nitrophenylhydrazine derivatives that reacted with carboxylic acid and the carbonyl group are targeted for MRM transition.

 Pretreatment Protocol Including Derivatization

 The entire protocol necessary for pretreatment, including the derivatization step using 3-nitrophenylhydrazine, is contained in the Instruction Manual for this method package.
 By following these procedures, an analyst should be able to perform the entire process, from derivatization to data acquisition and data analysis, immediately after the package is introduced.

 For the derivatization using 3-nitrophenylhydrazine, carbodiimide is used as a condensing agent, and reaction proceeds under mild conditions.
 Moreover, in order to efficiently carry out reactions with both short-chain fatty acids and organic acids, this method package includes derivatization using 3-NPH instead of the more commonly used 2-NPH.
 Also, 3-NPH derivatizations after reactions are stable, and quantitative analysis of the short-chain fatty acids or organic acids in the sample can be performed through reaction with an appropriate amount of derivatization reagent.
 Additionally, as reactions take place in water solutions using this derivatization reagent, the sample will not be dried and volatile components will not be lost.